O, I, A of the Palmaris Longus

 Primary Actions of the Palmaris Longus:

-1. The palmaris longus does not have a primary action
+1. Because of the size and location the palmaris longus does not have a primary action.

 Secondary Actions of the Palmaris Longus: